d12frosted/elpa-mirror/gnu/auctex-readme.txt

 Offers to support further development will be appreciated.
 If you want to show your appreciation with a donation to the main developer, you can do so via PayPal to <dak@gnu.org>, and of course you can arrange for service contracts or for added functionality.
-Take a look at the 'TODO' list for suggestions in that area.